AnimalDesign/bot/Readme.md

 ### Database layer

 The database layer is based on the [Sequelize](http://docs.sequelizejs.com/en/latest/) ORM and therefor supports PostgreSQL, MySQL, MariaDB, SQLite and MSSQL databases.
+It the current setup, SQLite is used.

 ### Module loader